 Now the budget goes to lawmakers for revisions and approval before the legislative session ends this spring.
 If Haslam’s K-12 proposal stands, education spending will have increased by $1.5 billion during his administration.

 The proposed pay boost for teachers was welcome news for educators, but not all of the money would likely reach their paychecks.
-That’s because local districts have discretion on how to invest state funding in instructional needs if they already pay their teachers the state’s average weighted salary of $45,038.
+That’s because local districts have discretion on how to invest state funding in instructional needs if they already pay their teachers the state’s base salary of $35,000.

-Editor’s note: This story has been updated to include the state’s average weighted salary for teachers.
+Editor’s note: This story has been updated to include the state’s average base salary for teachers.